1

 What kind of surgical tech gets paid the most?

 Surgical technologists with specialized skills, such as those trained in cardiovascular or neurosurgical procedures, tend to earn higher salaries.
 Additionally, those with advanced certifications, more experience, or working in high-demand healthcare settings often receive higher pay.
-Certification through organizations like the National Surgical Technology Certification Program can also contribute to increased earnings.
+Certification from organizations like the National Surgical Technology Certification Program can also contribute to increased earnings.

 What are some common challenges a Surgical Tech may face in the operating room, and how can they be addressed?